Xavier Williams: Professional career

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On May 5, 2015, Williams signed with the Arizona Cardinals as an undrafted free agent.
 In his rookie year in 2015, he played 4 games making 2 tackles.

-On March 13, 2018, the Cardinals placed an original round restricted free agent tender on Williams, which allows a player to negotiate a contract with another team, but their original team can match the offer, if they refuse, they receive a draft pick from the round the player was drafted in.
+On March 13, 2018, the Cardinals placed an original round restricted free agent tender on Williams, which allows a player to negotiate a contract with another team, but their original team can match the offer, if they refuse, they receive a draft pick from the round the player was selected in.
 For undrafted players, like Williams, the team receives no compensation.

 Kansas City Chiefs

 On March 20, 2018, Williams received a contract offer from the Kansas City Chiefs giving the Cardinals a chance to match.
 The Cardinals declined to match the Chiefs offer, so he signed his offer sheet with the Chiefs.

 On October 9, 2019, Williams was placed on injured reserve with a high ankle sprain.
 He was designated for return from injured reserve on December 4, 2019, and began practicing with the team again.
 He was activated on December 25, 2019.
-Williams won Super Bowl LIV with Chiefs after defeating the San Francisco 49ers 31–20.
+Williams won Super Bowl LIV with the Chiefs after defeating the San Francisco 49ers 31–20.

 After becoming a free agent in March 2020, Williams visited the Tampa Bay Buccaneers on August 8, 2020, and had a tryout with the New England Patriots on August 20, 2020.

 New England Patriots

-On August 22, 2020, Williams signed with the New England Patriots.
+On August 22, 2020, Williams signed with the Patriots.
 On September 5, 2020, he was waived by the team and added to the practice squad the following day.
 He was elevated to the active roster on September 12 for the team's week 1 game against the Miami Dolphins, and reverted to the practice squad after the game on September 14.
 He was released on October 2, 2020.